-The European Union is the single largest provider of funds and financial assistance to Bosnia and Herzegovina.
-The EU uses a variety of financial instruments, including centralized EU programmes.
-The aim of these EU programmes is to provide support to the policies of the European Union, improving cooperation between EU member states and their citizens in different areas: culture, science, environmental protection, entrepreneurship, consumer policies, education, health, the judiciary, and fiscal and customs policies, etc.
+The European Union is the largest single donor of funds and financial assistance to Bosnia and Herzegovina.
+Through its activities, it relies on various financial instruments, including centralised European Union programmes aimed at supporting EU policies and improving cooperation between EU member states and their citizens in various fields: culture, science, environmental protection, entrepreneurship, consumer policy, education, health, justice, and fiscal and customs policy, etc.

-The conclusions of the Thesalloniki Summit of June 2003 enabled the participation of the countries of the Western Balkans in EU programmes, with the aim of supporting their efforts on their European paths, enabling exchange of good practices, experiences and knowledge, and ensuring adoption and implementation of the acquis.
-The participation of the countries of the Western Balkans in EU programmes is regulated by framework agreements on the participation of individual countries.
+Participation in EU programmes was made possible by the conclusions of the Thessaloniki European Council in June 2003, with the aim of supporting efforts on the path to European integration, exchange of good practices, experiences and knowledge, and adoption and implementation the EU acquis.
+The participation of the countries of the Western Balkans in EU programmes is regulated by framework agreements on the general principles of participation of each individual country in these programs.

-From January 2007, Bosnia and Herzegovina has been eligible to participate in EU programmes, based on the Framework Agreement between the European Community and Bosnia and Herzegovina in Community programmes.
+Since January 2007, with the entry into force of the Framework Agreement on the General Principles of Bosnia and Herzegovina’s Participation in Community Programs, certain programmes have become open to BiH.
 Bosnia and Herzegovina continues to expand its participation in EU programmes, based on institutional, human and financial capacities and needs.

 For more information:

-The Creative Europe programme aims to support the European audio-visual, cultural and creative sectors.
-Different funding schemes encourage audio-visual, cultural and creative actors to operate across Europe, to reach new audiences and to develop their skills.
-The programme has a budget of EUR 1.46 billion for the period 2014 – 2020.
+The Creative Europe programme supports the audiovisual, cultural and creative sectors.
+Various funding schemes encourage audiovisual, cultural and creative workers to do business across Europe, reach new audiences and develop new skills.
+For the period 2021-2027, the program budget is 2.4 billion euros.

 For more information: https://ec.europa.eu/programmes/creative-europe/node_en

-EUREKA is a publicly-funded, intergovernmental network, involving over 40 countries.
-The aim is to enhance European competitiveness by fostering innovation-driven entrepreneurship in Europe, between small and large industry, research institutes and universities.
-Over EUR 30 billion have been mobilized to support over 5000 projects so far.
+EUREKA is an international network in which more than 40 countries participate and is publicly funded.
+The aim is to increase European competitiveness by encouraging innovative entrepreneurship in Europe, between small and large industries, research institutes and universities.

-Fiscalis 2020 is an EU cooperation programme that enables national tax administrations to create and exchange information and expertise.
-It enables joint development and operation of major trans-European IT systems, as well as establishing networks by bringing together national officials from across Europe.
-The current programme covers the period 2014-2020 and has a budget of EUR 234.3 million.
+Fiscalis 2020 is an EU cooperation programme that enables state tax administrations to create and exchange information and expertise.
+It enables the joint development and use of key trans-European IT systems, as well as the networking of government officials across Europe.
+The program budget is 234.3 million euros for the period 2014-2020.

 For more information: https://ec.europa.eu/taxation_customs/fiscalis-programme_en